grazianoEnzoMarchesani/EnviReader/README.md

 ---

+## References

+- [ENVI-met Official Website](https://envi-met.com): A powerful 3D simulation software for urban microclimate analysis.
+- [ECharts Official Website](https://echarts.apache.org/en/index.html): A robust JavaScript charting library used for dynamic and interactive visualizations.

+---

 ## Why Choose ENVI-met webReader?

-The ENVI-met webReader provides an unparalleled combination of **advanced analytical tools**, **intuitive interface design**, and **powerful visualization capabilities**, making it the go-to solution for working with **EDX/EDT files** and complex environmental data.
-Its modular architecture ensures adaptability and growth, while performance optimizations guarantee efficiency and responsiveness.
+The ENVI-met webReader provides an unparalleled combination of **advanced analytical tools**, **intuitive interface design**, and **powerful visualization capabilities**, making it the go-to solution for working with **EDX/EDT files** and complex environmental data from [ENVI-met](https://envi-met.com).
+Its integration with [ECharts](https://echarts.apache.org/en/index.html) ensures dynamic and engaging data exploration.

 Experience the future of environmental data analysis and visualization with ENVI-met webReader.